Showing posts with label bamboo. Show all posts

 Bambusa cf. variostriata from China: bamboo SAPLINGS for FREE

-— UPDATE 22 DEC.
-2024: 1 single-stem potted small sapling is left and offered free of charge. —
+— UPDATE 13 FEB.
+2025: 1 single-stem potted small sapling is left and offered free of charge in Apr./May 2025. —

 This bamboo (BS-0485) is similar to Bambusa variostriata and was recently propagated by plant division.
 They are offered free of charge.